Seven Chinese historical figures who gave up their royal status

 Taibo (泰伯) and Zhongyong (仲雍)

-Taibo, also known as Wu Taibo (吴太伯), is still worshiped today as the founder of the Wu state, but the actual dates of his birth and death are unknown and his story is disputed.
+Taibo, also known as Wu Taibo (吴太伯), is still worshiped today as the founder of the Wu state, but the actual dates of his birth and death are unknown and veracity of his story is disputed.

-Consort Doulu (豆卢贵妃) of the Tang dynasty
+Noble Consort Doulu (豆卢贵妃) of the Tang dynasty

 Not much is known about what exactly spurred Consort Doulu to leave the imperial household, nor about her life after, except that she may have lived in the Renqin neighborhood of the capital Chang’an (now Xi’an) until her death at the age of 79.
 The consort was all but forgotten by history until archeologists discovered her tomb in 1992 in Luoyang, Henan province, with an inscription telling her remarkable story.
 She is one of the only known imperial concubines to have “divorced” her spouse.
 Her foster son Li Longji, later Emperor Xuanzong, appeared to have had fond memories of her and sent ministers and doctors to attend to her before her death.